UselessGuru/UG-Miner/README.md

     You need to configure a wallet address for each currency you want to mine.

 <sup>(3)</sup> Pool does not support auto-exchange for some currencies.
-    You need to configure a wallet address for each currency you want to mine.
+    You need to configure a wallet address for each non-auto-exchangable currency you want to mine.

 ## Easy configuration, easy start